NourAfshal/BookBuddy-AI-ChatBot/README.md

   * Embedding with SentenceTransformers
   * Retrieval using FAISS
   * Response generation with a locally hosted LLaMA 3.2B
-- *Deployment-Ready:* Can be containerized via Docker for easy deployment.
+- *Deployment:* Designed for easy use on Google Colab with automatic Cloudflare Tunnel integration, providing public HTTPS access to the backend without any server deployment or Docker setup.